traction-project/CoCreationStage/README.md

 ## Ports

-The CoCreationStage is composed of many services that use the following ports:
+The Co-Creation Stage is composed of many services that use the following ports:

 * 443 (reverse proxy)
 * 80